The Classes PPA-$k$: Existence from Arguments Modulo $k$: Introduction

 Papadimitriou~\cite{papadimitriou1994complexity} proposed the following idea: define \emph{subclasses} of TFNP and classify the natural problems of interest with respect to these classes.
 Proving that many natural problems are complete for such a class, shows that they are ``equally'' hard.
 Then, investigating how these classes relate to each other, yields a relative classification of all these problems.
 In other words, it provides a unified framework that gives a better understanding of how these problems relate to each other.
 TFNP subclasses are based on various non-constructive existence results.
-Some of these classes and their corresponding existence principle are: \begin{itemize} \item PPAD : given a directed graph and an unbalanced vertex (i.e.\ out-degree $\neq$ in-degree), there must exist another unbalanced vertex. \item PPA : given an undirected graph and vertex with odd degree, there must exist another vertex with odd degree (Handshaking Lemma). \item PPP : given a function mapping a finite set to a smaller set, there must exist a collision (Pigeonhole Principle). \end{itemize} Other TFNP subclasses are PPADS, PLS~\cite{johnson1988easy}, CLS~\cite{daskalakis2011continuous}, PTFNP~\cite{goldberg2018towards}, EOPL and UEOPL \cite{fearnley2018unique}.
-It is known that $\ppad \subseteq \textup{PPADS} \subseteq \textup{PPP}$, $\ppad \subseteq \ppa$ and $\textup{UEOPL} \subseteq \textup{EOPL} \subseteq \textup{CLS} \subseteq \textup{PLS} \cap \ppad$.
-Any separation of these classes would imply P $\neq$ NP, but various oracle separations exist~\cite{beame1998relative,morioka2001classification,buresh2004relativized,buss2012propositional} (see \cref{sec:prelims} for more details).
+Some of these classes and their corresponding existence principle are: \begin{itemize} \item PPAD : given a directed graph and an unbalanced vertex (i.e., out-degree $\neq$ in-degree), there must exist another unbalanced vertex. \item PPA : given an undirected graph and vertex with odd degree, there must exist another vertex with odd degree (Handshaking Lemma). \item PPP : given a function mapping a finite set to a smaller set, there must exist a collision (Pigeonhole Principle). \end{itemize} Other TFNP subclasses are PPADS, PLS~\cite{johnson1988easy}, CLS~\cite{daskalakis2011continuous}, PTFNP~\cite{goldberg2018towards}, EOPL and UEOPL \cite{fearnley2018unique}.
+It is known that $\ppad \subseteq \textup{PPADS} \subseteq \textup{PPP}$, $\ppad \subseteq \ppa$ and $\textup{UEOPL} \subseteq \textup{EOPL} \subseteq \textup{CLS} \subseteq \ppad \cap \textup{PLS}$.
+Very recently it was shown that in fact $\textup{CLS} = \ppad \cap \textup{PLS}$~\cite{FGHS21-GD}.
+Any separation between TFNP subclasses would imply P $\neq$ NP, but various oracle separations exist~\cite{beame1998relative,morioka2001classification,buresh2004relativized,buss2012propositional} (see \cref{sec:prelims} for more details).